ivayloc/twbs-rem-em/README.md

 This is Bootstrap v3.2.0 and has been rewritten to support rem and em units.
 I have use [David Ensinger][DavidEnsinger]'s mixin for px to rem conversion and for px to em conversion is used [Tobias Sjösten][TobiasSjösten]'s function.

-There is no need to do any calculation to have responsive mobilefirst webside written with em and rem units, you can accomplish this with a @mixins `rem(property, values)` and with this function @mixin `em(values)`.
+There is no need to do any calculation to have responsive mobilefirst webside written with em and rem units, you can accomplish this with a @mixins `rem(property, values)` and with this function `em(values)`.

 Example: